Why Add Conditions to Fields in WordPress Form?

 Conditions are implemented to display questions based on previous answers in a form.
-Adding conditions to fields in WordPress form display a field based on the selection of another field.
+Adding conditions to fields in WordPress form display a field based on the value selection of another field.
 These are rules applied to questions or field items determining when those field items will be shown.

 For instance, the user gives a poor rating for the first question.
 In that case, he has to answer a follow-up question stating the reason for discontent.
 Adding a condition to the second question makes it appear only if the user rates you within a selected range.